oluwaseunadenuga/grc_project/README.md

 ## CONCLUSION AND RECOMMENDATIONS
 APT34’s sophisticated tactics and nation-state backing make them a persistent and formidable threat.
 The client should:
-- ** Implement the recommended defence strategies to strengthen their security posture:**.
--**Regularly update and test their defences based on emerging threat intelligence:**
+- ** Implement the recommended defence strategies to strengthen their security posture Regularly update and test their defences based on emerging threat intelligence:**
 -**Foster a culture of security awareness among employees to reduce human error:**
-  **By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threatsarget Top Wastage Causes:**
+  -**By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threatsarget Top Wastage Causes:**

 ## THANK YOU